 1. Using EEG and the contralateral control method to study the neural underpinnings of paying attention to multiple object / locations.

 2. Using eye-tracking to understand the use of Computer- Aided Detection.

 3. Using advanced eye-tracking methodology to understand how search is accomplished in volumetric space.

 4. Using eye-tracking and psychophysical techniques to compare how search through visual space compares to search through memory space.

 5. Studying the role of expertise in inattentional blindness:

-(Special thanks to Gurjeev Sohi for making this video for us!)
+(Special thanks to Gurjeev Sohi at SimpliSci for making this video for us!)